+Main walls

-Main walls Repair category 1 Notes There are no obvious or significant defects affecting the main walls.
-Sections of the brickwork and render are noted to be weathered.
+Repair category 1

+Notes There are no obvious or significant defects affecting the main walls.

 Windows, external doors and joinery

 Repair category 1

-Notes There are no obvious or significant defects affecting the external windows/doors.
+Notes There are no obvious or significant defects affecting the external windows/doors/joinery, however, we note that the windows are of an older design.